-Policy approved by the Board of Trustees - October 28, 2020
+Policy approved by the Board of Trustees - October 28, 2020 Policy approved by the Board of Trustees - June 26, 2024

-The purpose of this document is to provide guidance for protecting college information resources from unauthorized access or disclosure.
-The goal is to assure that every member of the Westmoreland County Community College (Westmoreland) community can identify non-public data and follow appropriate security precautions to protect the data and to avoid compromising the privacy rights of others or Westmoreland's institutional rights or obligations.
+The purpose of this document is to provide guidance for protecting college data and/or information resources from unauthorized access or disclosure.
+The goal is to assure that every member of the Westmoreland County Community College (Westmoreland) community can identify non-public data and/or information and follow appropriate security precautions to protect the data and to avoid compromising the privacy rights of others or Westmoreland's institutional rights or obligations.